 Creating an Apple Watch App

-The first step is to create a new project in Xcode.
-AT the top, select Application under the watchOS header as the project type.
+The first step is to create a new project in Xcode 7.
+On the left side, select Application under the watchOS header as the project type.
 Then select iOS App with WatchKit App, as shown in Figure 15-1.